Skip to main content

 rpk iotune

-rpk iotune measures the I/O performance of the hardware used by a Redpanda instance and writes its parameters to an I/O configuration file that Redpanda reads on startup to optimize its I/O performance.
+rpk iotune measures the I/O performance of the hardware used by a Redpanda instance.
+It writes its parameters to an I/O configuration file that Redpanda reads on startup to optimize its I/O performance.
 Its benchmarks measure read/write IOPS and bandwidth.

 By default rpk iotune writes its output parameters to /etc/redpanda/io-config.yaml.